Hunter Biden “asked the US Embassy in Rome for help with the Ukrainian company Burisma in 2016”

-“There was no meeting – declared the lawyer Lowel – no project materialized and there was no request in the United States, but only a request to establish a contact in Italy”.
+“There was no meeting,” said attorney Lowel, “no project materialized and there was no request in the United States, but only a request to establish contact in Italy.”

 #Hunter #Biden #asked #Embassy #Rome #Ukrainian #company #Burisma